gabadinho/luaiocsup/README.md

 ### What it's not
 - It is not another interface layer to an EPICS IOC
-- It does not change the behavior of an EPICS IOC
+- It does not change the behaviour of an EPICS IOC

 # Usage